List of Major League Baseball managerial wins and winning percentage leaders

 Connie Mack in 1916.
 Connie Mack is the all-time leader in career wins and losses by a manager.

-This article contains a list of all Major League Baseball managers with at least 1,000 career regular season wins, a list of managers who have regular season win percentages of at least .540 in at least 400 games (2.5 full seasons), and a list of all-time World Series win-loss records.
-All three lists are current through the close of the 2025 regular season.
+This article contains a list of all Major League Baseball managers with at least 1,000 career regular season wins, a list of managers who have regular season win percentages over .540 in at least 400 games (2.5 full seasons), and a list of all-time World Series win-loss records.
+All three lists are current through the close of the 2026 regular season.